mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-04-16-delaunay-algorithm-impasse.md

 </svg>

 And this is where I hit an impasse.
-On this diagram, we can see the point we are adding to the triangulation.
+On this diagram, we can see the point we are adding to the triangulation, in the South-East area.
 The triangle West of it must be recomputed to avoid creating the issue we observe, but its circumcircle, while coming close to our point, does not contain it.
 In other words, the algorithm concludes that this section of the triangulation is fine - when it is not.

 ## Parting thoughts